Honduras 2022: Disinformation, hate crimes and an apology

 September 15th parade for the 201st anniversary of Independence.

 However, the hatred didn't end there.
-On October 31, the Castro administration's Secretary of Health, José Manuel Matheu, said that emergency contraception pills (ECPs) would only be approved in cases of rape.
-Matheu's statement sparked the ire of feminist and gender-diverse groups.
-Matheu failed to consider the entire female population.
-He also excluded lesbian, bisexual, queer, transgender, and non-binary people, among other populations.
+On October 31, José Manuel Matheu, the Secretary of Health in Castro's government, stated that emergency contraception pills (ECPs) would only be approved in cases of rape.
+Matheu's declaration sparked outrage among feminist and LGBTQ+ groups, as he failed to consider the entire female population.
+He also excluded lesbian, bisexual, queer, transgender, and non-binary people, among others.

 “Women must learn to demand that men use condoms,” said Minister Matheu.
-This was after the approval of the protocol for victims of sexual violence in December 2022, which included condoms for the first time as a protective measure for victims.
+This came after the approval in December 2022 of the protocol for the care of victims of sexual violence, which for the first time included emergency contraception as a protective measure for victims.

-In response to these remarks, Cattrachas released a video demanding that President Xiomara Castro fulfill her promise to approve PAE for all.
-And that she fire the minister.
-However, groups close to the government launched a hate campaign against the organization, claiming it has no right to record the president in private meetings.
+In response to these statements, Cattrachas released a video demanding that President Xiomara Castro fulfill her promise to approve school feeding programs for all women and that she dismiss the minister.
+However, pro-government groups launched a hate campaign against the organization, claiming it has no right to record the president in private meetings.

-Days after the attack on the Cattrachas Lesbian Network, the organization Somos CDC reported being the victim of a cyberattack.
-Individuals outside the organization posted sexual content on its Facebook account, leading to its deletion.
-Somos CDC filed a complaint with the Public Prosecutor's Office (MP) to investigate and find the person responsible for the social media attack.
+Days after the incident involving the Cattrachas Lesbian Network, the organization Somos CDC reported being the victim of a cyberattack.
+Individuals unaffiliated with the organization posted sexually explicit content on its Facebook page, which was subsequently suspended.
+Somos CDC filed a complaint with the Public Prosecutor's Office (MP) so that it can investigate and identify those responsible for the online attack.

-“During the year, we've received hateful comments on various social media posts, but there's never been an attack of this magnitude.
-We've seen public officials attacking Cattrachas.
-It's quite worrying that civil society organizations are being attacked, especially those of us who demand rights,” said Kevhin Ramos, program manager at Somos CDC.
+“Throughout the year we have received hateful comments on various social media posts, but there has never been an attack of this magnitude.
+We have seen how public officials are attacking Cattrachas.
+It is quite concerning that civil society organizations are being attacked, especially those of us who demand rights,” said Kevhin Ramos, program manager at Somos CDC.

-Despite hatred and misinformation, this year saw the conviction of one of the murderers of Thalía Rodríguez, a trans woman who dedicated her life to activism and the fight for equality.
-Although two other perpetrators remain at large, this represents an important judicial breakthrough.
+Despite the hatred and misinformation, this year one of the murderers of Thalía Rodríguez, a trans woman who dedicated her life to activism and the fight for equality, was convicted.
+Although two more perpetrators remain at large, this is an important step forward in the legal process.

-Another important case that came before the IACHR is that of a trans woman who has been discriminated against by the prison system since 2017, as she is denied intimate visits with her partner and treated with extreme violence.
+Another important case that reached the IACHR is that of a trans woman who has been discriminated against by the prison system since 2017, as she is denied an intimate visit with her partner and is treated with great violence.

-While Xiomara Castro's government decides the future of transgender people, they are not staying silent.
-They complain that they have not been included in the government's negotiation processes regarding Vicky Hernández's sentence.
+While Xiomara Castro's government decides the future of transgender people, they are not remaining silent.
+They denounce their exclusion from the government's negotiation processes regarding Vicky Hernández's sentence.

-"With these governments, we've barely managed to include the image of our gender expression in our identity.
-We want the name change, as it makes many things easier for us.
-And more than anything, it respects our gender expression in every aspect of our country," said Ruby, 33, a technician with the Rainbow Dolls collective.
+“With these governments, we’ve barely managed to get our gender expression reflected in our identity documents.
+We want a name change, as that makes many things easier for us.
+And above all, it respects our gender expression in every aspect of our country,” said Ruby, 33, a technician with the Rainbow Dolls collective.

 September 15th parade for the 201st anniversary of Independence.